evarol/bovistitch/README.md

 # bovistitch

 Bovistitch is a tool to stitch and vignette correct multi slide images using linearly approximated optimal transport.
-There are no parameters to tune.
+There are no parameters to tune other than the granularity of histogram estimation.

 Requires the ImarisReader github repo from https://github.com/PeterBeemiller/ImarisReader